vjd3/vjd3.github.io/projects/CybersecurityTools.md

   <ul>
     <li><a href="https://carbon.now.sh">carbon</a> - Create and share beautiful images of source code.
     <li><a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fstrongpasswordgenerator.com%2F&amp;showsource=yes">W3 Validator</a> - Check HTML to see if it is W3 compliant.
+    <li><a href="https://www.pythonstacks.com/blog/post/python-libraries-hacking/">Python Hacking Libraries</a> - Ethical only of course...
   </ul>

 <h2 id="assembly--reverse-engineering">Assembly / Reverse Engineering</h2>